NVlabs/GL0AM/README.md

 ## Introduction

 This is a branch of GL0AM that is serving the purpose of a logic cone simulator/verifier for the 2025 MLCAD Design Contest: https://asu-vda-lab.github.io/MLCAD25-Contest/ .
+As such, we can view it as a 'subset' form of GL0AM that _only_ simulates the combinational logic cones for a golden netlist, vs. a resynthesized netlist.
+The stimuli for the logic cones are created randomly, and at the end of their respective simulations, the results for the logic cone endpoints for both netlists are compared.

 ## Prerequisites, packages, installation, and dataset

-GL0AM was developed using the following platform:
+We will need the following to use the GPU simulator:

 ### 1. Hardware Platform
   * Developed on NVIDIA GV100 GPU and Intel Xeon Platinum 8174 CPU